vbpeti/namecard/README.md

-# namecard
+This is my own namecard.
-This is my own namecard
+Language: hungarian.